-This is Red Cross Month, so you guessed it, our bulletin will focus on the Red Cross and discuss Spring Severe Weather Preparedness.
+This is Red Cross Month, so you guessed it, our bulletin will focus on the Red Cross but we will also discuss Louisiana Spring Severe Weather Preparedness.

 Since their founding by Clara Barton on May 21, 1881, the American Red Cross has been dedicated to serving people in need.
 They received their first congressional charter in 1900 and to this day they are tasked by the federal government with providing services to members of the American armed forces and their Families as well as providing disaster relief in the United States and around the world.